ljw1004/csharpspec/README.md

 -------------------------------------------------------------

-Here's an experiment about pipe symbols inside tables
+Here's an experiment about pipe symbols inside tables.
+It shows that the first "OnePipe" approach works fine with Github markdown.

 | Technique | Result |
 |-------|-------|